fmbellomy/Python-Basics/Control Flow/If This, Then That.md

 if(100 <= 8):
 	print("WHAT HOW")
 ```
-The ***else*** statement provides a way to run code *only if* the previous ***if*** statement didn't run.

 # Elif, and branch chaining.
 This is something you will sometimes find yourself needing to do.
 Maybe there's more than just 2 branches of code you need?
-In that case, you can use the ***elif*** statement, which allows you to chain as many if statements in a row as you like.
+In that case, you can use the `elif` statement, which allows you to chain as many if statements in a row as you like.

 ```python
 name = input("what's your name")